Birth defects are more common in the kidney and urinary system (urinary tract) than in any other system of the body. Defects can develop in the

 Allow urine to flow backwards from the bladder to the kidneys (urinary reflux Urinary Reflux Urinary reflux is when urine flows backward from the bladder into the ureter and sometimes the kidney, usually because of a birth defect of the urinary tract.
 Each kidney continuously filters... read more )

-Any birth defect that blocks or slows the flow of urine can cause urine to become stagnant, which can result in urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder (cystitis), the kidneys (pyelonephritis), or both.
+Any birth defect that blocks or slows the flow of urine can cause urine to become stagnant, which can result in urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more (UTIs) or formation of kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more .
+If the flow of urine is blocked, it can cause pain or damage to the kidney.

 Urinary reflux usually happens when defects involve the junction where a ureter connects to the bladder.
 Normally the junction allows urine to flow only one way, from the kidneys to the bladder.
 Defects of the junction can allow urine to flow backward from the bladder into the kidney (urinary reflux).
 In addition, other defects that block the flow of urine can increase the pressure in the bladder and cause urinary reflux.
 Reflux can affect one side or both sides.

 Severe urinary tract defects in a fetus can cause little or no urine to be produced.
 The fetus's urine becomes part of the fluid that surrounds the fetus in the uterus (called amniotic fluid).
 If the fetus does not release enough urine, the amount of amniotic fluid is reduced.
 If there is too little amniotic fluid, the fetus's lungs, heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
-Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , face Introduction to Birth Defects of the Face, Bones, Joints, and Muscles Birth defects of the face and limbs are fairly common.
-They may involve only a specific body part, such as the mouth (cleft lip or cleft palate) or foot (clubfoot).
-Or they may be part of a... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
-Limbs may form abnormally.
-For example, bones in the hand and forearm may be missing because of a genetic defect (see Chromosome... read more may develop abnormally.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , face Introduction to Birth Defects of the Face, Bones, Joints, and Muscles Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital" means "present at birth."
+Birth defects of the face and limbs are fairly... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more may develop abnormally.
 Severe defects can cause death while the fetus is in the womb or shortly after birth.

 Symptoms of Kidney and Urinary Tract Birth Defects